joysstx/CarbonThread/README.md

 ## Overview

 CarbonThread enables manufacturers, verifiers, and consumers to track and verify the sustainability credentials of products throughout their entire supply chain journey.
 By leveraging blockchain technology, we create an immutable record of a product's environmental impact, certifications, and supply chain steps.
-Now featuring **carbon offset integration** to help products achieve carbon neutrality through verified carbon credits.
+Now featuring **carbon offset integration** to help products achieve carbon neutrality through verified carbon credits and **consumer review system** for authentic sustainability feedback from verified purchasers.

 ## Features